vdraceil/dotfiles/README.md

 ## DOT FILES

-All of these dot files collectively define my working environment (bash, vim, tmux, git), which I use everyday
+All of these dot files collectively define my working environment (bash, vim, i3, git), which I use everyday

 ## Setup